kevinbre/todo-list/README.txt

 @echo off
 echo Installing DataBases..

 cd c:/

 cd C:/Xampp/mysql/bin

-mysql -u root -p
+mysql -u root

 create database to_do_list;

-exit
-mysql -u root -p to_do_list < C:/Xampp/htdocs/todolist/db/to_do_list.sql
+mysql -u root to_do_list < C:/Xampp/htdocs/todolist/db/to_do_list.sql

-echo "Database created successfully!" exit
+echo Database created successfully

+echo You can close the windows

+echo Enter for Exit

+echo stop

 6- Open the application from this link